seanlw/hyku-vagrant/README.md

 ## Multi tenant domains

-You will need to create a new domain in your hosts file before creating a new repository.
+This vagrant box uses Dnsmasq to handle multiple domains.

-1. Modify `/etc/hosts` on your host machine
+1. Visit [http://localhost:8080](http://localhost:8080) and log in as super admin
-2. Add `127.0.0.1 example.localhost` where `example` will be the short name to the repository
+2. Click "Get Started"
-3. Visit [http://localhost:8080](http://localhost:8080) and log in as super admin
+3. Enter `example` for the "Short name"
-4. Click "Get Started"
+4. Register for the new repository admin account
-5. Enter `example` for the "Short name"
+5. Your new repository will be at [http://example.localhost:8080](http://example.localhost:8080)

 ## Stopping vagrant